Music Genres With the Most Intelligent Lyrics

 (Iced Earth - Anthem).

-First I thought that that heavy metal is all about hard instrumentals, extreme rhythm but the day when I listened to a heavy metal song with lyrics I was just blown up by lyrics it was so truth it tells about the dark nature of todays society
+At first, I thought heavy metal was all about hard instrumentals and extreme rhythm.
+But the day I listened to a heavy metal song with lyrics, I was blown away.
+The lyrics spoke the truth about the dark nature of today's society.

-Listen and read the lyrics for bands like opeth and try and comprehend some of them you'll find it very difficult the lyrics are intelligently written.
-This song black rose immortal for instance and anything else in their discography.
+Listen and read the lyrics for bands like Opeth, and try to comprehend them - it's very difficult.
+The lyrics are intelligently written.
+Black Rose Immortal, for instance, and anything else in their discography, showcase this.

-Don't knock this genre because of some of the idiots who represent it, because every genre has those.
-If you listen to rappers like Eminem, Kendrick Lamar, Tupac, J. Cole, etc, there is a lot of skill and meaning behind what they do and it's impressive.
-From the messages they try to send to fit in with what was happening in the world during that time to the deep stories of their personal life and the delivery they are able to paint the picture with, it's a brilliant form of music if done correctly.
+Don't knock this genre because of some of the idiots who represent it - every genre has those.
+If you listen to rappers like Eminem, Kendrick Lamar, Tupac, J. Cole, etc., there is a lot of skill and meaning behind what they do, and it's impressive.
+From the messages they try to send to reflect what was happening in the world during their time, to the deep stories of their personal lives and the delivery that paints a vivid picture, it's a brilliant form of music when done correctly.

-Kudos to rappers : It's not easy to do.
-Prog lyrics (and I love prog lyrics) have wide possibilities.
-Since they don't hold the song together, they don't have to be perfectly rythmical and in the same meter.
-Plus, most songs have only a few short verses.
+Kudos to rappers: It's not easy to do.
+Prog lyrics (and I love prog lyrics) have wide possibilities since they don't have to hold the song together.
+They don't have to be perfectly rhythmic or in the same meter, and most songs have only a few short verses.

-In rap, verses are long and lines have to be held together by cohesive elements of assonance and alliteration.
-Or else, it's weak, it doesn't hold.
-This puts a lot of constraint, yet pushing creativity : rap is the definition of a lyrical genre.
+In rap, however, verses are long, and lines have to be held together by cohesive elements of assonance and alliteration.
+Otherwise, it's weak and doesn't hold.
+This constraint pushes creativity: rap is the definition of a lyrical genre.

-Some of the best songwriters of all time made Psychedelic music such as Jimi Hendrix, Syd Barrett, John Lennon, Jack Bruce, Eric Clapton, Jim Morrison, Grace Slick, etc.
+Some of the best songwriters of all time made psychedelic music, such as Jimi Hendrix, Syd Barrett, John Lennon, Jack Bruce, Eric Clapton, Jim Morrison, Grace Slick, and others.

-Most of the power metal lyrics are also close to poetry:
+Most power metal lyrics are also close to poetry:

 "Just hand me my harp, this night turns into myth